-THE LOCALLY RECURRENT RECTAL CANCER - QUALITY OF LIFE (LRRC-QOL) STUDY
+INTERNATIONAL VALIDATION OF THE LOCALLY RECURRENT RECTAL CANCER - QUALITY OF LIFE (LRRC-QOL) QUESTIONNAIRE

-We are writing to you to invite you to take part in a research study called the Locally Recurrent Rectal Cancer - Quality of Life (LRRC-QoL) research study to develop an international questionnaire to measure quality of life specifically for patients with locally recurrent rectal cancer.
+We are writing to you to invite you to take part in the Locally Recurrent Rectal Cancer - Quality of Life (LRRC-QoL) research study to develop an international questionnaire to measure quality of life specifically for patients with locally recurrent rectal cancer.

-The study is part of an international collaborative study coordinated by a research team based at the University of Leeds in the United Kingdom.
+The LRRC-QoL study is part of an international collaborative study coordinated by a research team based at the University of Leeds in the United Kingdom.

 Participation in the study is voluntary and will not affect the medical care you receive.
-Please read this patient information leaflet explaining the study and what participating in it would involve before deciding whether you would like to take part.
+Before deciding whether to participate in the study, please read this patient information leaflet explaining the study and what participating in it would involve.

-If you have any questions at all regarding the study please get in touch with your doctor or medical team.
-Alternatively, you can contact the research team who are based at the University of Leeds in the United Kingdom, via email: LRRCQoL@leeds.ac.uk.
+If you have any questions at all regarding the study please get in touch with your doctor or medical team, alternatively you can contact the research team via email: LRRCQoL@leeds.ac.uk or access further information online: https://ctru.leeds.ac.uk/lrrc-qol